 The first annual statewide exhibition, the Pennsylvania Corn, Fruit, Vegetable, Dairy Products and Wool Show, was held in Harrisburg in 1917 and covered just 10,000 square feet and attracted 5,000 people.
 By 1927, attendance grew to 50,000, and in 1931 the show was officially named the Pennsylvania Farm Show and housed in a new building located on reclaimed land on the outskirts of Harrisburg.

-Today that building, the Pennsylvania Farm Show Complex and Expo Center (FSC), maintains whispers of the past.
-When you walk through its doors, you can almost smell the welding and hear the clank of metal from the building’s time as a wartime factory, or see show animals being unloaded from rail stock cars.
+Today that building (pictured above) is the Pennsylvania Farm Show Complex and Expo Center (FSC).
+The building maintains whispers of the past as you walk through its doors and you can almost smell the welding and hear the clank of metal from the building’s time as a wartime factory, or see show animals being unloaded from rail stock cars.

-A cash cow for the regional economy, the complex brings more than $350 million in economic impact into the Harrisburg area each year because of visitor spending at restaurants, hotels and shopping and tourism spots.
-The building’s namesake event in January brings more than 400,000 visitors and about $90 million to the region.
-Next year (2013), the State Games of America (SGA) expects to bring 10,000 people to Harrisburg, while the American Rabbit Breeders Association national convention in October 2013 and Mennonite World Conference in July 2015 will draw 15,000 people and $40.5 million in economic activity.
+A cash cow for the regional economy, it was estimated in 2013 that the complex brings more than $350 million in economic impact into the Harrisburg area each year because of visitor spending at restaurants, hotels and shopping and tourism spots.

 “The Pennsylvania Farm Show Complex and Expo Center is bringing money to Pennsylvania, and it will continue because of our dedicated Farm Show team,” said George Greig, PA Secretary of Agriculture.
 “Nearly 60 full-time staff and 30 seasonal workers offer unmatched customer service.
 They’re efficient, responsive and committed to the success of every event.”

-As part of the cost savings efforts, Greig also said they are seeking new public-private partnerships to help in the operation of the complex with minimal taxpayer dollars.
-Recently, the complex entered into a $750,000 sponsorship agreement with Weis Markets for naming rights to the Expo Hall.
-Other sponsors include Ford, Nationwide Insurance and Highmark.
-All told, the sponsorships bring in nearly $225,000 to the complex’s overall operating budget each year.
+As part of the cost savings efforts, Greig also said they are seeking new public-private partnerships to help in the operation of the complex with minimal taxpayer dollars including a $750,000 sponsorship agreement with Weis Markets for naming rights to the Expo Hall.
+Other sponsors include Ford, Nationwide Insurance, and Highmark which could generate nearly $225,000 to the complex’s overall operating budget each year.

-A partnership with the Hershey Harrisburg Regional Visitors Bureau (HHRVB) to serve as the facilities event sales has been in place since 2006 and has been the driving force behind the facility’s success in securing new business.
+Since 2006, the venue has successfully partnered with the Hershey Harrisburg Regional Visitors Bureau (HHRVB) to serve as the event sales representatives for the complex.
+That arrangement has been credited by state officials and complex leadership with the facility's successful efforts to grow through securing new meetings and event business.

 “We sell the facility to a wide range of clients and market segments,” said Sharon Altland, Director of Sales for the HHRVB.
 “The size and scope of the facility makes it one of the largest indoor facilities within the Mid-Atlantic region and the location of our destination and the ample lodging options make the entire package very competitive to event organizers of all sizes.”